BA(Hons) Business Management with Accounting and Finance (Top Up)

 Why UWE Bristol?

 Taught by leading experts, you'll develop crucial accounting skills and explore the fundamentals of global business from an operational to strategic level.

-You'll be part of a supportive, well-connected department, with access to industry through guest speakers, real-life case studies with companies like PwC, KPMG, Sunlife, Lloyds Banking Group and Hargreaves Lansdown.
+You'll be part of a supportive, well-connected school, with access to industry through guest speakers, real-life case studies with companies like PwC, KPMG, Sunlife, Lloyds Banking Group and Hargreaves Lansdown.

 Where can it take me?